Change

 Approach

-IHI has established the Basic Code of Conduct for the IHI Group to be followed by all the officers and the employees of all the IHI Group companies.
-The CEO, along with all other members of the IHI Group, is fully committed to complying with all laws including competition laws, as well as anti-corruption laws.
+The IHI Group has established the Basic Code of Conduct to be followed by all the officers and the employees of all the Group companies.
+The management, including the President, takes the lead in promoting compliance with all laws, including competition and anti-corruption laws.

 Governance